 Portland OR, Vancouver WA

 Big, buzzing insects are sure to disturb any outside party, but any kind of wasp is like Godzilla terrorizing your outside area!
 Hornets are not the type of guest you want crashing your time enjoying the outdoors.
-While they’re not prone to being confrontational with people, it’s easy for hornets to get the wrong idea and mistake you for an enemy, causing them to attack.
+While they’re not prone to being confrontational with people, it’s easy for a hornet to get the wrong idea and mistake you for an enemy, causing them to attack.

 A hornet’s nest is made from a paper substance, created by mixing wood fibers and saliva.
 Unlike their yellow jacket cousins, hornets like to make their nests above the ground.
 Trees and shrubs are common places, and they’re even known to make a nest in places like a home’s eaves!
 Their nests begin with the queen (defined as a mated female) being the sole occupant who makes combs to deposit her larvae.
 Once the worker hornets (asexual females) begin to hatch, they’ll take over the responsibilities of making the nest bigger and finding food.
 The only role males have in the nest is to mate with the queen; most die after doing so.

 Hornet Life Cycle